cozy/cozy-docs/src/documents/en/hack/getting-started/setup-environment.html.md

 cozy-dev vm:status
 ```

-We advise you to update the VM the first time you start it (and regularly),
+We advise you to update the VM the first time you start it (and regularly after that),
 because we don't update the base box each time we improve or fix a bug in the
 Cozy platform:
 ```bash